johntrogan/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

  |`xfs`||

   > [!NOTE]
-  > If Real-Time Protection is enabled, ensure that the `no_root_squash` export option is set for NFS v3.
+  > For NFS v3 to be scanned, its required to set the `no_root_squash` export option.
 Without this option, scanning NFS v3 will fail.

   > [!NOTE]
   > Starting with version `101.24082.0004`, Defender for Endpoint on Linux no longer supports the `Auditd` event provider.
 We're transitioning completely to the more efficient extended Berkeley Packet Filter (eBPF) technology.